Eric Trump: Television

 Trump was a boardroom judge on his father's reality television series The Apprentice (2010–2015).
 He appeared in 23 episodes, 21 times as a boardroom judge and twice as an audience member.

+Cryptocurrency

+By December 2025, Trump held substantial shares in two cryptocurrency companies, American Bitcoin and World Liberty Financial.

+Insider betting allegation

+On June 14, 2026, Daniel Cormier posted a screenshot of his interaction with Trump on X, which appeared to show Trump asking for insider information about the UFC Freedom 250 fight.
+Eric Trump later responded: "We are aware of the fake, AI generated screenshots being circulated online.
+I have never spoken to Daniel.
+He has since deleted his post, which confirms it was clearly fabricated."

 The Eric Trump Foundation

 In 2007, Trump established the Eric Trump Foundation, a public charity to raise money for St. Jude Children's Research Hospital in Tennessee.
 On November 30, 2012, the foundation committed to raising $20 million over ten years for the naming rights to the new Eric Trump Foundation Surgery & ICU Center in the Kay Research and Care Center, a $198 million tower that opened on February 19, 2015, on the St. Jude campus.

 St. Jude stated in 2013 that the 7th Annual Eric Trump Foundation Golf Invitational on September 9, 2013, at the Trump National Golf Club in Briarcliff, New York, had "... raised $1.5 million for the kids of St. Jude", for a total of $6 million since 2006.
 On December 30, 2016, Richard C. Shadyac Jr., the president of the fundraising organization of St. Jude Children's Research Hospital, wrote the Eric Trump Foundation a letter stating that the foundation and "... related efforts, such as an Eric Trump Foundation-affiliated team that participates in the New York City Marathon", had raised $16.3 million for the hospital since the charity's inception ten years earlier.

 On December 21, 2016, Trump announced that he would stop active fundraising for the Eric Trump Foundation as of December 31.
 The move came to avoid the appearance that donors were using him to gain access to his father after he won the presidential election.

 The foundation's 2016 tax return, filed under its alternative name the Curetivity Foundation, shows that the contributions it received increased from $1.8 million in 2015 to $3.2 million in 2016.
 The foundation gave $2,910,000 in donations to St. Jude and several smaller donations to other charities while paying a total of $145,000 to various for-profit properties the Trump family owned.